akatragjini/autocad-cross_sections/README.md

 ### Functionality
 Cut and export cross-sections.
 Useful to individuals constructing numerical models, mining engineers, hydrogeologists, etc.

-There does exist commercial software (i.e. Deswik, Promine, etc) with this functionality, however the purchase cost can be quite high.
-I have not been able to find a free alternative to this tool which was part of the reason I made it in the first place.
+This functionality is available in some commercial softwares (i.e. Deswik, Promine, etc) however they are quite expense.
+I have not been able to find a freely distributed alternative available for AutoCAD.

 ![AutoCAD Cross Section Tool - Cross-Sections across a Stope](https://github.com/akatragjini/autocad-cross_section_tool/blob/master/README/Example_1.gif)